 It is therefore wise to know what is truly most important, or what is truly highest on your list of values.

-Many people have unrealistic expectations, delusions and fantasies about what is important to them instead of looking at what actually is and what their lives actually demonstrate.
+Many people have unrealistic expectations, delusions and fantasies about what is important to them instead of looking at what actually is and what their lives and values actually demonstrate.

 In one of my most popular seminar programs, The Breakthrough Experience®, I have worked with thousands of individuals who say they have goals that they intend to accomplish, but somehow they don’t ever get around to beginning or following through on the very crucial actions steps to achieving them.
 They will often not either initially act on them, act on them only half-heartedly, or soon give up, and they are then left with the perception that there is something wrong with them, or that they lack self-discipline.
 But, in fact, it is simply not truly as important as they initially imagined or fantasized about.

-In many of these cases, I found that this was often a result of them injecting and inculcating other people’s values – people they have unwisely put on a pedestal and envied and tried to imitate – instead of honouring what was truly most important to within themselves.
+In many of these cases, I found that this was often a result of them injecting and inculcating other people’s values – people they have unwisely put on a pedestal and envied and tried to imitate – instead of honouring what was truly most important to themselves.
 So, they end up self-depreciating, beating themselves up, trying to live in other people’s values and trying to conform instead of standing out and being unique and therefore they experiencing futility more than certainty and utility.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on the Incredible Value of Values, click below. ↓

 People often say they want to do something they claim is important, but their actions don’t demonstrate that it truly is.